 Vienna Reaffirms Commitment to Library Parking Project — “Vienna officials still can back out of an agreement with Fairfax County to build a new Patrick Henry Library with a parking structure, but now the town financially has something to lose.
 Vienna Town Council members on June 7 reconfirmed the town’s participation in the agreement and agreed to support the project’s design phase.”
 [Sun Gazette]

 Falls Church Chamber of Commerce Supports Amendment — “The board of directors of the Falls Church Chamber of Commerce formally signed off on a letter to the Fairfax County Planning Commission in advance of its meeting next Tuesday.
 The letter, sent over the signature of Falls Church Executive Director Sally Cole, expressed the Chamber’s strong support for an amendment to the Fairfax County Comprehensive Plan to permit mixed use development at WMATA’s West Falls Church Metro station site.”
 [Falls Church News-Press]

 McLean Home of Retired Football Quarterback for Sale — “In April, the veteran quarterback Alex Smith announced his retirement from the NFL.
 Now Smith is leaving the Washington, DC, metro behind.
 He’s listed his gorgeous mansion in McLean, VA, for $6.7 million.”
 [Sun Sentinel]

 The weekend is almost here.
-Before you head out to browse a farmers market or catch up on some much-needed sleep, let’s revisit any recent news from the Tysons area that you might’ve missed from the past week.
+Before you head out to the mall or hit the hay for some much-needed sleep, let’s revisit recent news from the Tysons area that you might’ve missed.